dogue/maredo/README.md

 #### Contributing

 Issues and PRs are always welcome.
+If you have a theme you'd like to add as a built-in, please open an issue and include a screenshot.